gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 where $m$ is max of elements seen so far, $\tilde{o}$ is **unnormalised** output, and $\mathrm{sumexp}$ is normaliser.
 We need $m$ to compute the rescaling factor as seen above.

-You can convince yourself that updating the attention state is an **associative** operation - it does not matter which elements are used to update the attention state next.
+You can convince yourself that updating attention state is an **associative** operation - it does not matter the order in which elements are used to update the attention state.

 $$
 \begin{bmatrix}